Directory of members

 Severn, ON L3V 0W1

 Susan Charters is a storyteller, musician, retired editor and teacher from Orillia, Ontario.
-Her committment to the power of oral storytelling shows in her storytelling style, which is welcoming and compelling, building on a strong connection with the audience.
+Her commitment to the power of oral storytelling shows in her storytelling style, which is welcoming and compelling, building on a strong connection with the audience.

 Convinced that stories heal and bring people together, and that stories gain meaning when they are told, she performs willingly in her local community at a variety of gatherings.
 Her repertoire includes traditional tales (many from the British Isles), Biblical stories, and wolf tales.
 For many years, she facilitated a storytelling festival at the public school where she taught.
 She tells weekly in a local Kindergarten class.

-At one-time a teacher in the Parent-Child Mother Goose Program®, Susan leads storytelling workshops for adults and children, including workshops for: families and children at Orillia’s Mindful Moms, and at the Bellies to Bambinos Expo; counsellors at Camp Pincrest, Muskoka, for the Greater Toronto YMCA; and for adults at the Stephen Leacock Home and at the Mariposa Folk Festival Interactive Stage.
+At one-time a teacher in the Parent-Child Mother Goose Program®, Susan leads storytelling workshops for adults and children, including workshops for: families and children at Orillia’s Mindful Moms, and at the Bellies to Bambinos Expo; counsellors at Camp Pinecrest, Muskoka, for the Greater Toronto YMCA; and for adults at the Stephen Leacock Home in Orillia, the Muskoka Woods Leadership Studio, the Mariposa Folk Festival Interactive Stage, Lakehead University in Orillia, and the Fredericton Public Library as part of the Storytellers of Canada-Conteurs du Canada 2019 conference.

 Susan is a co-founder of SO… (Storytelling Orillia) and its storytelling circle, which meets on the last Sunday of the month, September to May, at the Orillia Museum of Art and History.
 This group held its first World Storytelling Day concert in March 2012, and hosted the first ever Canadian Storytelling Night, called “Lighting the Fires”, on October 25, 2012.
 SO... continues to support and encourage participation in Canadian Storytelling Night-Soirée national du conte (storytellingnight-soireeduconte.ca) in early November each year.